jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 #### Shoving a Creature

-Using the [[Attack]] action, you can make a special melee attack to shove a creature, either to knock it [[prone]] or push it away from you.
+Using the [[Attack]] action, you can make a special melee attack to shove a creature, either to knock it [[Prone]] or push it away from you.
 If you’re able to make multiple attacks with the [[Attack]] action, this attack replaces one of them.

 The target must be no more than one size larger than you and must be within your reach.
 Instead of making an attack roll, you make a Strength ([[Athletics]]) check contested by the target’s Strength ([[Athletics]]) or Dexterity ([[Acrobatics]]) check (the target chooses the ability to use).
-You succeed automatically if the target is [[incapacitated]].
-If you succeed, you either knock the target [[prone]] or push it 5 feet away from you.
+You succeed automatically if the target is [[Incapacitated]].
+If you succeed, you either knock the target [[Prone]] or push it 5 feet away from you.

 ## Cover